evantur/Firesock-browser-extension/README.md

 5. select your file folder and you're good to go!

 **Manifest File**
-The manifest.json file contains the name and description of the extension, manifest_version must be set to 3 for chrome.
+The manifest.json file contains the name and description of the extension, manifest_version must be set to 2 for firefox.

 **Sandbox File**
 The sandbox.js file injects your script before a webpage loads, because if it loads after the webpage the extension won't work!